junxit/us-congress-bills-116/bill.md

 Congress finds the following:

-- **(1)** In 1935, the National Advisory Committee for Aeronautics (referred to in this section as “NACA”) hired 5 women to serve as the first “computer pool” at the Langley Memorial Aeronautical Laboratory where those women took on work making calculations that male engineers had made previously.
+- **(1)** In 1935, the National Advisory Committee for Aeronautics (referred to in this section as “NACA”) hired five women to serve as the first “computer pool” at the Langley Memorial Aeronautical Laboratory where those women took on work making calculations that male engineers had made previously.
 - **(2)** During the 1940s, NACA began recruiting African-American women to work as computers and initially separated those women from their White counterparts in a group known as the “West Area Computers” where the women were restricted to segregated dining and bathroom facilities.
 - **(3)** Katherine Johnson was born on August 26, 1918, in White Sulphur Springs, West Virginia.
 - **(4)** In 1953, Katherine Johnson began her career in aeronautics as a computer in the segregated West Area Computing unit described in paragraph (2).